 An Act of State: The Execution of Martin Luther King

-On April 4 1968, Martin Luther King was in Memphis supporting a workers' strike.
-By nightfall, army snipers were in position, military officers were on a nearby roof with cameras, and Lloyd Jowers had been paid to remove the gun after the fatal shot was fired.
-When the dust had settled, King had been hit and a clean-up operation was set in motion-James Earl Ray was framed, the crime scene was destroyed, and witnesses were killed.
-William Pepper, attorney and friend of King, has conducted a thirty-year investigation into his assassination.
-In 1999, Loyd Jowers and other co-conspirators were brought to trial in a civil action suit on behalf of the King family.
-Seventy witnesses set out the details of a conspiracy that involved J. Edgar Hoover and the FBI, Richard Helms and the CIA, the military, Memphis police, and organized crime.
-The jury took an hour to find for the King family.
-In An Act of State, you finally have the truth before you-how the US government shut down a movement for social change by stopping its leader dead in his tracks.
+On April 4, 1968, Martin Luther King was in Memphis to support the city’s striking sanitation workers.
+As night fell, army snipers took up position, military officers surveilled the scene from a nearby roof, and their accomplice—restaurant owner Loyd Jowers—was prepared to remove the murder weapon once the deed was done.
+When the dust had settled, King had been shot and a cleanup operation was in motion—James Earl Ray was framed, the crime scene was destroyed, and witnesses were killed.
+It would take William F. Pepper, attorney and friend of King, thirty years to get to the bottom of a conspiracy that changed the course of American history.
+In 1999, the King family, represented by Pepper, brought a civil action lawsuit against Loyd Jowers and other co-conspirators.
+Seventy witnesses set out the details of a plot that involved J. Edgar Hoover and the FBI, Richard Helms and the CIA, the US military, the Memphis police, and elements of organized crime.
+Now, fifty years after MLK’s execution, An Act of State demonstrates the bloody depths to which the US government will descend to repress the disruptions of radical social change.